Frequently Asked Questions

 3. What is the legal basis for RedSTAR?

-RedSTAR is the special operations unit of the Powell County, KY Ambulance Service; in short, we’re simply a specialized group of volunteers within an existing EMS agency.
+RedSTAR was the special operations unit of the Powell County, KY Ambulance Service.
 We were authorized to operate by a vote of the Powell County Fiscal Court on August 18th, 2017, after a two-year development process.
+As of March 2025, we are a KBEMS Training and Educational Institution (TEI-401) authorized to deliver EMS continuing education courses.

 4. What’s the difference between First Aid and Advanced Life Support?